Christi Belcourt: Painting

-Belcourt has created large, mural-sized acrylic paintings that resemble the beadwork of her ancestors and community, by using her brush to make tiny dots that resemble beadwork.
+Belcourt creates large, mural-sized acrylic paintings that resemble the beadwork of her ancestors and community, by using her brush to make tiny dots that resemble beadwork.
 Her paintings are filled with floral designs that include insects, birds and other animals, spread out across the canvas.
 These are not just floral patterns or illustrations, but Belcourt has created stories for each work.

 In 2014, Christi Belcourt was inspired to make an acrylic on canvas painting with measurements of 36 by 48 inches and named, Offerings and Prayers for Genebek Ziibing.
 According to Belcourt, "between 1955 to 1978, there were over 30 tailings dumps and spills from uranium mines at Elliot Lake into the 10 lakes and Serpent River.
 The radiation from uranium dumps completely killed the life in the waters and the people of Genaabaajing are still living with the devastating environmental effects today".
 According to a case study on Elliot Lake written in 1982, by nuclear analyst Ralph Torrie, "At Elliot Lake, Ontario, tailings were dumped into various lakes in the Serpent River watershed throughout the 1950s and 1960s".
 This painting was created because of the inspiration received from the stories and teachings of Isaac Murdoch, an Indigenous artist and environmentalist.

+In 2025, Belcourt completed "In My Grandmother's Time", a digitized image artwork printed on vinyl.
+This large piece was installed at the University of Alberta, in the atrium of the newly-renovated University Commons building.
+After completing the piece, Belcourt noted her inspiration in a Facebook post, "I'm very grateful for the chance to make this space beautiful and to be able to honour and celebrate the land of my Metis grandmothers from Lac Ste.
+Anne".
+The artist also noted that this "huge" artwork took three years to finish.

-Stained Glass
+Stained glass

 In 2012, Belcourt created her work Giniigaaniimenaaning (looking ahead) as part of Canada's 2008 apology for its residential schools.
 Her stained glass window is in the Parliament of Canada and includes a replica of a photo taken at the Shubeacadie Indian Residential School in Nova Scotia.
 The work, whose Anishinaabemowin name signifies looking ahead for the unborn ones, represents through the shattered glass the breaking of the silence surrounding the residential school system of its survivors in the 1980s, the evolving stance of the Church and governments in the recognition of the harms perpetrated by the residential schools and their apology as well as the hope of reconciliation.